Lucas Áfrico

-Lucas Henrique da Silva (born 5 February 1995), known as Lucas Áfrico, is a Brazilian professional footballer who plays as a centre-back for Turkish TFF 1.
-Lig club Vanspor.
+Lucas Henrique da Silva (born 5 February 1995), known as Lucas Áfrico, is a Brazilian professional footballer who plays as a centre-back for Kazakhstan Premier League club FC Kairat.

 Football career

 Flamengo-SP

 Lucas Áfrico made his league debut for Flamengo-SP against Santacruzense on 1 February 2015.

 Santos

 Lucas Áfrico made his Copa Paulista for Santos against Joseense on 4 July 2016.
 He scored his first goal for the club in the Copa Paulista, scoring against RB Bragantino on 15 October 2016, scoring in the 14th minute.

 Londrina

 Lucas Áfrico made his league debut for Londrina against Foz do Iguaçu on 21 January 2018.

 Marítimo

 On 27 June 2018, Lucas Áfrico signed a five-year contract with Marítimo.
 He made his debut for the club against Santa Clara on 12 August 2018.
 Lucas Áfrico scored his first goal for the club against Chaves on 24 August 2018, scoring in the 90th+5th minute.

 He also played for Marítimo II, making his debut for the club against Penalva Castelo on 24 March 2019.